Prime Minister Directs Provision Of Further Relief To Public Through New Measures - UrduPoint

 For the recruitment on class four vacancies, the Establishment Division had issued directions to all the ministries.

 According to the report, to facilitate the overseas Pakistanis numerous steps had been taken.
-Q-management system had been introduced at all the embassies and missions abroad by the Ministry of Foreign Aaffairs.
+Queue-management system had been introduced at all the embassies and missions abroad by the Ministry of Foreign Affairs.

 The Ministry of Aviation had introduced a mobile 'app' to provide weather information and update.